Dong SEO, et al.

 observed to cover the entire surface of the Ni foil.
 The optical

-micrograph in Figure 3(a) indicates an average graphene grain size
+micrograph in Figure 3(a) indicates an average graphene grain

-of 30-200 µ??.
-The large-area of transparent graphene film is
+size of 30-200 µ??.
+The large-area of transparent graphene film

-respective electron diffraction pattern (inset).
-Correspondingly,
+and the respective electron diffraction pattern (inset).

-characterizations in Figure 3(e)-(g) indicate the presence of 1 -3
+and TEM characterizations in Figure 3(e)-(g) indicate the

-graphene layers in the graphene film.
-Furthermore, the graphene
+presence of 1 -3 graphene layers in the graphene film.

-films are observed to be continuous across the Ni grain
+Furthermore, the graphene films are observed to be continuous

-boundaries, as evidenced by close-up SEM images which show the
+across the Ni grain boundaries, as evidenced by close-up SEM

-wrinkled surface of the graphene films.
-Such morphological
+images which show the wrinkled surface of the graphene films.

-expansion between graphene and Ni, and indicate continuity of the
+coefficient of thermal expansion between graphene and Ni, and

-graphene film as these wrinkles span the grain boundary.
+indicate continuity of the graphene film as these wrinkles span

 The surface of the as-grown graphene was characterized by Raman